euphorie/osha.oiradoc/docs/manuals/editor2.rst

     .. figure:: images/editor/editor_client_example_logos.png
       :align: center
-      :alt: An example of the end-user facing OiRA site, showing the two different logos.
+      :alt: An example of the end-user facing OiRA site, showing the custom logo

-      *An example of end-user facing OiRA risk assessment site (OiRA client), showing the two different logos.
-Logo "1" is the logo pointing to the external organisation that we just entered.
-Logo "2" is the sector's logo.*
+      *An example of end-user facing OiRA risk assessment site (OiRA client), showing the logo, caption and link on the “Learn more about this tool…” screen*

     * **External site URL**
         This is the URL (website address) of the external website you would like the logo to link to.